dodokek/BinaryTranslator/README.md

 +-----------------+          +-----------------+             +-----------------+
 ~~~

 With the help of this representation, translation becomes much **easier and readable**.
-Moreover, we can apply some optimizations.
+Moreover, we can apply some **optimizations**.

 ## Performance test